awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 ## Example: Using an Origin\-Request Trigger to Gradually Transfer Traffic From One Amazon S3 Bucket to Another<a name="lambda-examples-content-based-gradual-traffic-transfer"></a>

-This function demonstrates how to you can gradually transfer traffic from one Amazon S3 bucket to another, in a controlled way\.
+This function demonstrates how you can gradually transfer traffic from one Amazon S3 bucket to another, in a controlled way\.

 ```
 'use strict';